Saturday, November 4, 2023

 Another states: "People often pronounce the four Hebrew letters (YHWH) as 'Yahweh' or 'Jehovah', but the truth is that we don’t really know how to say it.
 In most Bibles that word is translated as 'the LORD', and similarly when reading it in Hebrew, we always say 'Adonai' instead, which means Lord.
 We don’t even try to pronounce it."

 A regenerated child of God certainly has the right to call his God "Father".
-The word "Father" is not, however, God's Holy Name, nor does it replace God's Holy Name.
-Should we replace God's Holy Name with "Father" in such scriptures as Exodus 6:3; 15:3; Psalm 135:15; Isaiah 42:8; 48:2, etc.?
+The word "Father" is not, however, God's Holy Name, nor does it replace God's Holy Name in the New Testament.
+Indeed, should we replace God's Holy Name with "Father" in such scriptures as Exodus 6:3; 15:3; Psalm 135:15; Isaiah 42:8; 48:2, etc.?

-While I do not at all believe that a Catholic monk "made up" the English form "Jehovah" way back in the 1300s, the English form Jehovah is based on the major form used in the Hebrew Masoretic text.
-If that form is "made up" by anyone, then so is every other English form of any Biblical name that is given in English, including the English form "Jesus", and even the English form "YHWH".
-How does one even pronounce the English form often given as YHWH?
+While we do not at all believe that a Catholic monk "made up" the English form "Jehovah" way back in the 1300s, the English form Jehovah is based on the major form used in the Hebrew Masoretic text.
+If that form is "made up" by anyone, then so is every other English form of any Biblical name that is given in English, including the English form "Jesus", and even the English forms "YHWH", "JHVH", etc. How does one even pronounce the English form often given as YHWH?

 Similarly, it is often claimed that Jews do not believe in saying the sacred name out loud.
-Nevertheless, as presented in the quote above, they substitute other words such ADONAI, LORD, GOD, etc. and thus claimed that by using these substutes they are not prounicing the Holy Name.
+Nevertheless, as presented in the quote above, they substitute other words such ADONAI, LORD, GOD, etc. and thus it is claimed that by using these substutes they are not pronouncing the Holy Name.
 In reality, we do not know of any Jew that does not give some vocalization to the Holy Name, whether it be the English "the Lord", or forms of "Adonai", or, "HaShem", or something else.
 We do not know of anyone, whether Jew or not, when reading the Bible, totally skips over the instances where the Holy Name appears, without giving some pronunciation to the Holy Name.
 In Isaiah 42:8, for instance, when reading this verse aloud, if one gives the Holy Name the pronunciation of "the Lord", how can that one claim that he is not giving any pronunciation to the Holy Name?
 Indeed, the form in the which the Holy Name is most often mispronounced in English is "the Lord", and sometimes as "God".
+Definitely neither of these pronounciations are the original pronunciation, thus saying these pronunciations instead of an English pronunication of the Holy Name would certainly be mispronouncing the Holy Name.

 If the assertion that the "Jehovah" is a "made up" name are valid, then similar would be true also of the English forms "Jesus", "Joshua", and actually every English form presented of any Hebrew name, since no one on earth today knows for certainty how names were originally pronounced in ancient Hebrew.
 Indeed, such would apply to every form of every Hebrew name that is presented in English.
 It would also be true of the most popular form of mispronouncing the Holy Name by the English substitue: "the Lord".
 Those promoting the assertions, however, most often fail to reason about such, and many of them may assert that the Holy Name is ineffable, unpronounceable, although no scripture says such, and yet at the same time give the name somekind of pronunciation, evidently thinking that by mispronouncing the Holy Name by other words, that they are avoiding pronouncing the Holy Name.